pytorch/serve/kubernetes/README.md

 **NVIDIA Plugin**

 The NVIDIA device plugin for Kubernetes is a Daemonset that allows you to run GPU enabled containers.
-The instauctions for installing the plugin can be found [here](https://github.com/NVIDIA/k8s-device-plugin#installing-via-helm-installfrom-the-nvidia-device-plugin-helm-repository)
+The instructions for installing the plugin can be found [here](https://github.com/NVIDIA/k8s-device-plugin#installing-via-helm-installfrom-the-nvidia-device-plugin-helm-repository)

 ```
 helm repo add nvdp https://nvidia.github.io/k8s-device-plugin